-Tensions high at UCLA as police order pro-Palestinian protesters to leave
+Riot police dismantle peaceful pro-Palestinian protest at UCLA

 University Gaza protests rage on with Columbia arrests and violence at UCLA

-Tension built over days at UCLA between protest groups
+Tension between protest groups grew for days at UCLA

-“The posture inside the camp is defensive,” UCLA professor Danielle Carr told Al Jazeera.
-“The students know that we are facing the possibility of serious violence from the police and counter-protesters, but … my understanding is that they will not resist arrest.”

-On Wednesday evening, campus authorities had broadcast a message to student protesters inside the Gaza solidarity camp telling them that they were in an illegal encampment and they had to disperse immediately or face arrest, said Al Jazeera’s Rob Reynolds, reporting from the scene.

-Buses were parked nearby to ferry arrested students away, but Reynolds said there would be no resistance.

-“The entire emphasis of the encampment has been on peaceful protest.
-Even when they were attacked by several hundred Israel supporters … they defended themselves, but did not take offensive action against their attackers.”
+By 2:30am (09:30 GMT), the police numbers were bolstered with busloads of reinforcements arriving near Royce Hall, an auditorium located outside the encampment.

+An hour later, the stand-off had entered its endgame, with police pushing back protesters who linked arms outside the encampment.
+They wrenched down the palettes and threw protesters to the ground, moving into the zone with high-intensity torches amid the heavy smoke from the flashbangs.

+Thursday’s raid took place one night after the Palestinian solidarity encampment was attacked by a violent pro-Israel mob.

-The violence started with the pro-Israeli mob hurling fireworks into the pro-Palestinian encampment.
-Masked and carrying Israeli flags, they tried to tear down the camp, assaulting students with pepper spray, sticks, stones and metal fencing.
-As police stood by, students used the metal fencing thrown at them to shield themselves.
+Masked and carrying Israeli flags, they hurled fireworks into the pro-Palestinian encampment and tried to tear tents down.
+They were also filmed assaulting students with pepper spray, sticks, stones and metal fencing.
+Pro-Palestinian protesters ultimately used the metal fencing that was thrown at them to shield themselves.

 Police only intervened several hours after the attacks, allowing the assailants to leave without making any arrests.

-“It took several hours for the university to respond and secure the students’ safety and so, the irony that, in the name of the students’ safety, the encampment will be facing a militarised police invasion, probably including tear gas … it’s hard to say fully just how disgusting many of the faculty are finding this,” said Carr.

-Following the cancellation of classes on Wednesday, students spent the day reinforcing the barrier surrounding their camp to defend themselves from any further attack.
-More than 100 people were injured in the attack, some admitted to hospital, according to the protest organisers.
+More than 100 people were injured in the attack, and some were admitted to hospital, according to the protest organisers.

-Reynolds said the mob, which appeared to come from outside the university community, had been present on campus for days.
-It was “puzzling”, he said, that the police had taken hours to arrive.
+Al Jazeera’s Reynolds said the mob, which appeared to come from outside the university community, had been present on campus for days.
+It was “puzzling” that the police had taken hours to arrive, he added.

 “There are Los Angeles Police Department vehicles and policemen, as well as the California Highway Patrol, at the disposal of the mayor and the governor to respond in very quick order to these types of disturbances,” he added.